InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/dsa_transparency.md

 <li>Information about the &ldquo;main parameters&rdquo; used to select the ad presented to the end-user;</li>
 <li>Where applicable, information about any means users may have at their disposal to change those main parameters.&nbsp;&nbsp;</li>
 </ul>
-<p>Although the legal obligation to provide the user-facing information disclosures applies to Online Platforms, it is clear that in many advertising scenarios, those platforms will need to rely on third-party vendors for the data that will be required to populate the disclosures.&nbsp; To ensure that the third parties are equipped to provide this support, this technical specification standardizes the collection, compilation and transport of the data, leaving Online Platforms free to decide how they wish to make the user-facing disclosures, including if they want to delegate the disclosures to another party.&nbsp;&nbsp;</p>
+<p>Although the legal obligation to provide user-facing information disclosures applies to Online Platforms, it is clear that in many advertising scenarios, those platforms will need to rely on third-party vendors for the data that will be required to populate the disclosures.&nbsp; To ensure that the third parties are equipped to provide this support, this technical specification standardizes the collection, compilation and transport of the data, leaving Online Platforms free to decide how they wish to make the user-facing disclosures, including if they want to delegate the disclosures to another party.&nbsp;&nbsp;</p>
 <p>This technical specification provides data formats and transport for the advertising industry to implement relevant DSA transparency information.
 This solution should be applicable across most relevant use cases including; programmatic and non-programmatic media buys, channels including desktop web, mobile (web/app), video, CTV.</p>
 <h2>Object Specification for OpenRTB 2.X</h2>
 <h3>Bid Request</h3>